Mai-ThanhAn/simple_note_app/README.md

 Project description
 This is the simple note app
-The required about this exercise: create a simple note app include these feutures:
+The required about this exercise:
+Create a simple note app include these features:
-- create new note
+- Create new note
-- view all notes
+- View all notes
-- edit the created note
+- Edit the created note
-- delete note with confirmation
+- Delete note with confirmation
-- timestamp tracking
+- Timestamp tracking
 ## ii.
 Screenshots of my app
 This is a main screen of my app